rustyconover/nyiso-electricity-models/readme.md

 and 1 hour ahead of time horizons.
 Each model produces 225 guesses about what the true value will be to form a probablity distribution.

+## Microprediction.org Prediction Bot

+Also included in `src/bot/bot.ts` is a [Microprediction.org](http://microprediction.com) robot that submits the predictions from the models as part of the electicity prediction competition.

 ## Model Data Sources

 The models use data from these sources: